nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Expected: The intended company with index `x1` and role with index `x2` is not updated.
    The response box shows error message that company/ role index is invalid

+### Finding a role <a id="finding-a-role"></a>
+1. Prerequisites: There must be 2 companies which are listed using the `list` command.
+The first company must have the name `meta` containing a role with the name `software engineer` followed by another role with the name `data engineer`.
+The second company must have the name `google` containing a role with the name `mobile engineer` followed by another role with the name `data engineer`.
+2. Test case: `find c/meta`
+    1. Expected: Only the first company is displayed with both its roles.
+3. Test case: `find r/engineer`
+    1. Expected: Both companies are displayed with all their roles.
+4. Test case: `find c/google r/data`
+    1. Expected: Only the second company is displayed with only its `data engineer` role shown.
+5. Test case: `find r/data`
+    1. Expected: Both companies are displayed with only their respective `data engineer` roles shown.
+6. Test case: `find c/meta r/engineer`
+    1. Expected: Only the first company is displayed with both its roles.
+7. Test case: `find r/hardware`
+    1. Expected: No companies are displayed.
+8. Test case: `find c/meta r/mobile`
+    1. Expected: No companies are displayed.
+9. Other incorrect test cases to try: `find`, `find c/`, `find c/ r/`, `find test`, `find a/ b/`
+    1. Expected: The response box shows an error message that it is an invalid command with additional information of the correct command format.